univ-of-utah-marriott-library-apple/suid_scan/README.md

  * have 2000 (SGID) or 4000 (SUID) permissions set

 This list is then sorted (for easier `diff`ing), and each file is checked for a modification timestamp and a hash.
 These three items (path, modification time, hash) are outputted in one line separated by tabs, with one line for each file found.

+## Installation

+To install SUID Scan, grab the latest `.dmg` from [the releases page](../../releases/).
+Open it up, and inside you will find a package to perform installation.

+When installing the script, you will be given the option of also installing some `launchd` items.
+These are provided to help you run SUID Scan on an automated schedule, and they are given in two forms: periodic and logout.

+Note that any time you modify a LaunchDaemon or LaunchAgent, you must first unload it with `sudo launchctl unload {path to plist}`, then do your modifications, and then load it back with `sudo launchctl load {path to plist}`.
+For some of these you may get a warning that the daemon/agent "cannot be loaded in this session", but that's okay.

+### Periodic Scan

+The periodic scan occurs on a given time interval.
+It is controlled by a property list file installed to `/Library/LaunchDaemons/edu.utah.scl.suid_scan.periodic.plist`.
+If you modify this plist, you can change the configuration options for how the SUID Scan is run (input comparison file, output file location, etc.) as well as how often the scan runs.
+The default is to run every 1800 seconds (30 minutes).

+### Logout Scan

+If you want to scan after users logout, use the Logout LaunchAgent.
+It installs a few files to be able to manage the automated logout procedure:

+1. `/Library/LaunchAgents/edu.utah.scl.suid_scan.logout.plist`
+2. `/Library/LaunchAgents/edu.utah.scl.suid_scan.login.plist`
+3. `/usr/local/bin/suid_scan.logout_wrapper.sh`

+If you want to configure how the scan is run, you can set all of the execution options in the `/usr/local/bin/suid_scan.logout_wrapper.sh` script.
+Some options are preconfigured so that the first time the script runs, it will produce a base scan, and every scan after that compares its results to that base scan.
+This comparison is what will be outputted.

 ## Footnotes